diaandco/experimental/README.markdown

 # Experimental [![Build Status](https://travis-ci.org/howaboutwe/experimental.png?branch=master)](https://travis-ci.org/howaboutwe/experimental) [![Code Climate](https://codeclimate.com/github/howaboutwe/experimental.png)](https://codeclimate.com/github/howaboutwe/experimental)

-Experimental is an Split testing framework for Rails.
+Experimental is a Split testing framework for Rails.
 It was written with a few goals in mind:
-* Split the users in a non-predictable pattern (i.e. half of the users won't always be in all experiments)
+* Split the users in a non-predictable pattern, but programmatically.
+* Extremely performant and scalable.

+Further bullet points on this:
+* No reliance on a new technology beyond the database that powers your rails app.
+* No database lookups when determining which experiment bucket a user (or object) is in.
 * Keep experiments and their start and end dates in the database
 * Have a clear developer workflow, so that tests in the code are started in the database when the code goes out and tests that should be removed make the site explode
-* Allow admins to end experiments and set a winner
-* Cache the experiments

 ## Installation